-BIM managers oversee their company or organization’s use of building information modeling (BIM) software.
-These professionals set standards for BIM use that assure quality control, train others in how to use software, and troubleshoot any issues that arise as teams undertake specific projects.
-This is a leadership position and someone will need five to ten years of on-the-job experience working in industries like architecture, construction, design, and engineering to move into this position.
-Those looking to move into this leadership position should read on to learn more about what BIM managers do, what skills they must possess, what someone can expect to earn in this profession, and how to find the best training to prepare for this career.
+BIM Managers oversee their company or organization’s use of building information modeling (BIM) software.
+These professionals set standards for BIM use that ensure quality control, train others in how to use software, and troubleshoot any issues that arise as teams undertake specific projects.
+This is a leadership position, and one will need five to ten years of on-the-job experience working in industries like architecture, construction, design, and engineering to move into this position.
+Those looking to move into this leadership position should read on to learn more about what BIM Managers do, what skills they must possess, what one can expect to earn in this profession, and how to find the best training to prepare for this career.

 What is a BIM Manager?

 BIM Managers are responsible for developing and managing the use of BIM software practices at an organizational level.
-BIM stands for building information modeling and is becoming an essential part of drafting, modeling, and managing projects in industries like design and Architecture, Engineering, and Construction (AEC).
-BIM Managers will lead their organization’s use of digital software and construction documentation and are responsible for tasks such as setting standards for creating BIMs, handling BIM software updates or issues, assigning project tasks to team members, managing important construction documents, and interfacing with clients and other important project stakeholders.
+BIM stands for building information modeling and is becoming an essential part of drafting, modeling, and managing projects in industries like design and architecture, engineering, and construction (AEC).
+BIM Managers will lead their organization’s use of digital software and construction documentation and are responsible for tasks such as setting standards for creating BIM models, handling BIM software updates or issues, assigning project tasks to team members, managing important construction documents, and interfacing with clients and other important project stakeholders.

 The role of a BIM Manager requires these professionals to oversee an organization’s use of BIM software.
 To be successful, BIM Managers need to know how to work with BIM software like Revit and need to know how this software interacts with others like AutoCAD, SketchUp, and other BIM and CAD programs depending on their organization’s needs.
 In addition to knowing how to use BIM software, these professionals will need strong communication and leadership skills, as they will be in charge of a larger team and need to facilitate communication between different project stakeholders.
 While one can find entry-level BIM jobs after receiving the necessary training, this role will require five to ten years of on-the-job experience, similar to other manager and director roles within an organization.